diegoschavez/practica_readme/README.md

   std::sort(inorderVector.begin(), inorderVector.end());
   return subVector;
 ```
-<p>The search by ID is different, it has an iterator to find all the data that matches with the number also has a pointer to find the exact value from the right structure and then shows the Data conected to that ID</p>
+<p>The search by ID is different, it has an iterator to find all the data that matches with the number wrote it also has a pointer to find the exact value from the right structure and then shows the Data conected to that ID</p>

 ```C++
   auto it = std::find_if(